 - Immune symptoms such as enlarged tonsils or adenoids, recurrent infections and ear infections

-Working with an experience practitioner can help you to uncover hidden signs and patterns of food intolerances.
+Working with an experienced practitioner can help you to uncover hidden signs and patterns of food intolerances.

 Want some tailored support for your child’s sleep concerns?
 Organise a free 20 minute consultation with me and see what I can offer!